Orbital-Web/Raphael/README.md

 ## Elo

-The following are the historic Elo for Raphael.
+The following are the historic elo for Raphael.

-Note that Elos with an asterics next to them are estimates and not official, and were estimated by running tournaments against [Stash](https://gitlab.com/mhouppin/stash-bot/-/releases) (and sometimes a few other engines) using [fastchess](https://github.com/Disservin/fastchess).
+Note that elos with an asterics next to them are estimates and not official, and were estimated by running tournaments against [Stash](https://gitlab.com/mhouppin/stash-bot/-/releases) (and sometimes a few other engines) using [fastchess](https://github.com/Disservin/fastchess).

 <table>
     <tr align="center">